marconimarques/1-AI-Product-Strategy-Skill/Output-example.md

 BID win rate and contract margin - specifically, the gap between the freight rate submitted and the real lowest viable rate, and the gap between estimated truck utilization and actual execution cost.

 **AI Leverage:**
-A VRP Solver computes near-optimal truck allocations across multi-pickup, multi-destination route structures in seconds - a calculation that would require a skilled OR analyst hours to approximate manually.
+A MILP Solver computes near-optimal truck allocations across multi-pickup, multi-destination route structures in seconds - a calculation that would require a skilled OR analyst hours to approximate manually.
 The AI Agent layer makes this accessible to commercial and operations managers without OR expertise by translating natural language scenario queries into valid solver parameters.
 Non-AI alternatives (OR consultants, internal OR team) require capital and lead time that mid-market operators cannot sustain across every BID cycle.

 **Strategic Wedge:**
-AI-assisted VRP solving converts an unstructured BID gut-call into a repeatable optimization process - enabling the company to bid at its real cost floor rather than a padded estimate.
+AI-assisted MILP solving converts an unstructured BID gut-call into a repeatable optimization process - enabling the company to bid at its real cost floor rather than a padded estimate.

 ---